lrestj/mirantb/.github/README.md

 ###### ✅ Also this readme file is just a reminder for me actually.

-## ⚙️ Initializing a git bare repositoyc
+## ⚙️ Initializing a git bare repository
 ```
 git init --bare $HOME/.cfg.git
 ```